mctrl-io/mctrl/README.md

   of $50,000.

   The remaining supply of CTRL (950,000,000 tokens) will be sold on the open market.
-Expect the price of CTRL to remain at $1 throughout the Catalyst Phase, unless supporters have maxed out the market cap of $1 trillion USD.
+Expect the price of CTRL to remain at $1 throughout the Bootstrap Phase, unless supporters have maxed out the market cap of $1 trillion USD.
 Do keep in mind that even in such an unlikely scenario, the Bootstrap Fund is limited to cash out at its target of $50,000.
 Only the supporters of Mission